Odder: Parish Church

 Odder Parish Church (Danish: Odder Sognekirke) is located near the pedestrian street in the town, bordering Odder River to the north.
 It was built in the later half of the 1100s.
 The altarpiece is from 1640 and made by Peder Jensen Kolding.
 It portrays the Last Supper and in front of the two pillars are figures of the evangelists of Luke and John.
 Models of Matthew and Mark sit on top of the altarpiece.
 On top of the altarpiece is also a model of the Crucifixion of Jesus.
-The church's pulpit is from 1590-1600 and the sounding board from 1703.
+The church's pulpit is from 1590 to 1600 and the sounding board from 1703.
 The two church bells are from 1847 and 1854 respectively, and both from Copenhagen.
-The church once had a turret clock from 1656, but when the clock was unable to be repaired in 1856, the clock was removed and despite the church's desire for a new, a new clock was never acquired.
+The church once had a turret clock from 1656, but when the clock was unable to be repaired in 1856, the clock was removed and despite the church's desire for a new clock, it was never acquired.